Princess Marie Louise of Bourbon-Parma

-Princess Maria Luisa of Bourbon-Parma (Marie Louise Pia Theresa Anna Ferdinanda Francisca Antonia Margaret Josepha Carolina Blanche Lucia Apollonia; 17 January 1870 – 31 January 1899) was the eldest daughter of Robert I, the last reigning Duke of Parma.
+Princess Maria Luisa of Bourbon-Parma (Marie Louise Pia Theresa Anna Ferdinanda Francisca Antoinette Margaret Josepha Carolina Blanche Lucia Apollonia; 17 January 1870 – 31 January 1899) was the eldest daughter of Robert I, the last reigning Duke of Parma.
 She became Princess of Bulgaria upon her marriage to Ferdinand I, the then prince-regnant (who became Tsar after the Bulgarian Declaration of Independence in 1908).
 She was the mother of Tsar Boris III of Bulgaria.

 Early life

-Marie Louise was born in Rome in 1870 as Maria Luisa Pia Teresa Anna Ferdinanda Francesca Antonietta Margherita Giuseppina Carolina Bianca Lucia Apollonia di Borbone-Parma, the eldest daughter of Robert I, Duke of Parma, and his first wife, Princess Maria Pia of Bourbon-Two Sicilies.
+Marie Louise was born in Rome on 17 January 1870 as Maria Luisa Pia Teresa Anna Ferdinanda Francesca Antonietta Margherita Giuseppina Carolina Bianca Lucia Apollonia di Borbone-Parma, the eldest daughter of Robert I, Duke of Parma, and Princess Maria Pia of Bourbon-Two Sicilies.
 The couple produced eleven more children before Maria Pia died in childbirth in 1882.
-Later, Duke Roberto remarried Infanta Maria Antonia of Portugal and had twelve more children.
+Later, he remarried Infanta Maria Antonia of Portugal and had twelve more children.

-Marie Louise, who was twelve at the time of her mother's death, was brought up in Biarritz and Switzerland under the care of English governesses.
+Marie Louise, who was 12 at the time of her mother's death, was brought up in Biarritz and Switzerland under the care of English governesses.
 Fluent in five languages, she liked painting and music.
 Her talents playing the guitar and the piano were judged to be well above the average.
 She was also well read and knew a lot of Dante and Leopardi by heart.

 Marriage

 In 1892, her father arranged her marriage to the then reigning Prince of Bulgaria, Ferdinand of Saxe-Coburg and Gotha.
 The negotiations were conducted between Duke Robert and Ferdinand's mother, Princess Clémentine of Orléans.
 The engagement was celebrated at the Castle of Schwartzau, the residence of the Bourbon-Parma family in Austria.
-Marie-Louise and Ferdinand had never met prior to that day.
+Marie Louise and Ferdinand had never met prior to that day.
 Princess Clémentine, who was present on that occasion, described her future daughter-in-law in a letter to Queen Victoria as "Unhappily not very pretty, it is the only thing which is lacking, since she is charming, good, very witty, intelligent and very likable".
 The wedding took place on 20 April 1893 at the Villa Pianore in Lucca, Italy, the residence of Duke Roberto in Italy.
 Marie Louise was 23 at the time, nine years younger than Ferdinand.
-The couple wasted no time producing an heir, with son Boris born nine months and ten days after their wedding.
+The couple wasted no time producing an heir, with their son Boris born nine months and ten days after their wedding.